A carefully chosen selection

 The good news about describing the world in terms of energy stores is that there are a limited number of stores to think about.
 Here is a selection of stores, with those that might be used earlier listed first.
-You'll need to become familiar with these, paying particular attention to the key features to look out for when identifying a store.
+In each case that there is more of less energy in a store is a semi-quantitative description, standing in for a useful calculation that can be done.

 Energy stores can be more or less full